Pharmaceutical advertising regulation and medical device advertising in the United Arab Emirates

 • UAE traditions, Islamic beliefs and customs must be closely considered and advertisements must not undermine these values;

-• Advertisements must not disrupt public morale;
+• Advertisements must not damage the public interest;

-Under the Publications Law and the National Media Advertising Code certain advertising of medicines and medical products is explicitly prohibited due to its content.
+Certain advertising of medicines and medical products is explicitly prohibited due to its content.
 It is a violation of the law to advertise the following products and services:

 • Abortions;